WooCommerce Pricing – What does Woocommerce Cost?

 - The speed.
 Online shoppers don’t like to wait, they are after the fastest and swiftest shopping experience.
 If your site takes even a few seconds more than the average loading time you are bound to lose customers.
 Moreover, Google and other search engines won’t rank your site higher in the rankings if the loading time is above the recommended time.
 Thereby it’s important to check out the speed of the server before finalizing the hosting

 - Scalability.
 Last but not least, you need to check out the scalability options with the hosting site.
-As a business owner, you definitely want to grow with time, and hosting that doesn’t scale as per your needs will force you to undergo migration; which isn’t just an additional cost but a hassle and business loss.
+As a business owner, you definitely want to grow with time, and hosting that doesn’t scale as per your needs will force you to undergo WooCommerce migration, which isn’t just an additional cost but a hassle and business loss.

 WooCommerce Pricing: What’s the cost?